Madagascar: when “red wind” means hunger

 This is a phenomenon that usually takes place from mid-May to mid-October, almost never in January, but the forecasts of scientists warn that these seasonal patterns will be altered by climate change.

 As a result, less than half of what is needed to feed the entire population is expected to be harvested in the coming months.
 It is a real emergency: according to the UN World Food Programme (WFP), urgent intervention is required to avoid a worsening of the famine that has already begun, as malnutrition has almost doubled since September, from 9% to 16% of the population.

 Where to go?

 This kind of emergencies increase with climate change.
 Effective management of water resources in line with the balance of ecosystems must go hand in hand with strong actions to curb desertification.
-A community capable of managing water itself is capable of reducing the risk of droughts and .
+A community capable of managing water itself is capable of reducing the risk of droughts and safeguarding its natural capital.
 Therein lies the hope, both in southern Madagascar and in the rest of the world.